Leicester Archives: Anti war

 unauthorised march round the city centre, taking the Police by surprise.

-The Leicester Socialist Students banner was prominent.
 Out of frustration, the organisers of Saturday's demo

 against the war withdrew formal co-operation with the police, refusing